CA Penal Code 182(a)

 In order to come up with the best defense, you must first understand what the prosecutor will be trying to prove.
 The prosecutor must prove that:

-1) You intended to agree, and did agree with one or more other person to commit a crime.
+1) You intended to agree, and did agree with one or more persons to commit a crime.

 The prosecutor doesn’t have to prove that you have ever met the other person, or that the plan to commit the crime was detailed.
 In fact, if it can be reasonably inferred that you and at least one other person acted with a common purpose to commit a crime, then the prosecutor has satisfied this requirement.